 David is brought to court - is assisted by Michal, Saul's daughter, in helping Saul recover from his occasional fits - David becomes enamored of Michal, attracted by her gentle behavior and activity, but this serves to impress him with the apparent disparity between their upbringing: he until recently a shepherd hired as a musician, and she raised as a princess - Michal returns the emotion, but likelihood of any personal commitment seems very remote to both

-David visits back home & is given picnic food to take to his brothers who are with the army of civil defense arrayed against the Philistine invaders - gawks at appearance of Goliath with the others - upon hearing a soldier say that Saul has offered princeship & Michal's hand to one who could defeat Goliath (note "Say what?!" doubletake [1Sa 17:26]), David jumps up on a soapbox and yells: "Men, we can't let him insult our God that way.
+David visits back home & is given picnic food to take to his brothers who are with the army of civil defense arrayed against the Philistine invaders - gawks at appearance of Goliath with the others - upon hearing a soldier say that Saul has offered princeship & Michal's hand to one who could defeat Goliath (note "What's that you say?!" or "Say what?!" doubletake [1Sa 17:26]), David jumps up on a soapbox and yells: "Men, we can't let him insult our God that way.
 I'll take on the Philistine bum!"

 David convinces Saul to let him try it - Saul is swayed by David's incentive & motivation which he admires, but seems to impute/ attribute to a desire for personal advancement - David fights & kills Goliath